The Merri-Mac Program

 One of the exceptions to this is our Merri-Mac Council, where the counselors will award our White Feather promotions.

 More important than these promotions, however, is the opportunity Merri-Mac Council provides to recognize each girl’s unique character and abilities.
 Some of our most successful campers, some of our tribal chiefs, and even some of our honor campers may never receive a White Feather promotion because their gifts lie in other areas.
 White Feather is an opportunity to recognize certain character traits that might otherwise go unnoticed.

 One of the ways we do that is our Merri-Mac Council where the counselors will award our White Feather promotions.
 Here campers who have demonstrated gifts of quiet leadership and an increasing growth in the fruits of the Spirit receive beaded necklaces as they progress through the ranks toward achieving the rank of White Feather.

 The most important part of Merri-Mac Council comes after the ceremony is over.
 During cabin time on the evenings that we hold council, the counselors will go to each camper to describe the gifts and abilities that they have noticed in her.
 This is where a girl who may never earn a White Feather Promotion, a Gold Bar, or be elected to a tribal office, can be recognized for her own unique gifts and contribution to her camp family.

 A Tribe and Much More

-Each camper or counselor joins an Indian tribe soon after arriving at camp.
-When you become an Iroquois, Choctaw, or Seminole at initiation, you have joined a life long group within the Merri-Mac family.
+Each camper or counselor joins a tribe soon after arriving at camp.
+When you become an Black Bear, Golden Eagle or Red Wolf at initiation, you have joined a life long group within the Merri-Mac family.
 Each night in camp, our evening activity is a competition between the three tribes.
 At the end of the session, the tribe with the most victories wins the Merri-Mac banner and some serious bragging rights.